 Following Sky Top Creek we entered a V-shaped ravine with plenty of cliffs.
-The north side was heinous, with steep drops, wet unstable snow ready to carry us down into the ravine over cliffs.
+The north side was ugly, with steep drops, wet unstable snow ready to carry us down into the ravine over cliffs.
 We traversed here.
 We had to push on to the flat areas above because camping here was unsuitable.
 After 7 miles we arrived at the first option for camping and stayed there.
-We hoped ideally to reach the 10 mile mark which would put us in position for a 10 mile summit day.
+We hoped ideally to reach 10 miles in, which would put us in position for a 10 mile summit day.
 Instead we faced a 15 mile summit day.
 The cliffs we encountered were small enough to not be on the topo maps, but big enough to be a problem.
 These ravines were narrow, with steep sidehilling above dangerous water holes.

 Granite Peak is the unhappy medium between Gannett’s 5 day trip structure and a normal day trip.
 It generally takes a full day to travel 6-8 miles in difficult terrain with a heavy overnight pack.
 That still puts you too far for good summit day.
 We had a 7.5 mile approach before even starting the steep boot pack up the SW couloir.
-We skinned up through more ravines.
+On summit day we skinned up through more ravines.
 Ski crampons would be necessary here if the snow was more frozen, but it only froze enough to make a crust that could be stomped on the sidehills.

 After a few miles we finally broke out to a beautiful morning view and the high plateau.
 Lakes here were frozen enough to cross and we had more miles to go before the 90 degree turn in the valley.